It’s a certainty that future battles will not only be fought on the battlefield but they will also be fought in Cyberspace.

 Technical training for this Air Force career field takes place at Keesler Air Force Base outside of Biloxi, Mississippi.

-During this time, a new recruit will learn the basics of Air Force computers and information systems and start to learn how to better protect them.
+During this time, a new recruit will learn the basics of Air Force computers, networks, and information systems and start to learn how to better protect them.

-This will include such things as gaining knowledge and proficiency at using Air Force information systems and learning about their capabilities, technical protocols, and functions.
+This will include such things as gaining knowledge and proficiency in using Air Force information systems and learning about their capabilities, technical protocols, and functions.

 The Airman will also learn about networked Air Force information systems, computer network information flow, and their associated support components.

-The new Cyber Surety recruit will also learn how to solve information system operation problems and learn what resources are at their disposal to secure Air Force information systems and to correct possible breaches of them.
+The new Cyber Defense Operations recruit will also learn how to solve information system operation problems and learn what resources are at their disposal to secure Air Force information systems and to correct possible breaches of them.

-As with most Air Force jobs, the main core of learning for an Air Force Cyber Surety Specialist is done with hands-on training.
+As with most Air Force jobs, the main core of learning for an Air Force Cyber Defense Operations Specialist is done with hands-on training.

 This will take place at the new recruits’ first permanent duty assignment.